SMTP Email Delivery 101: When Is An Email Actually Considered Delivered?

 Technically speaking, a message is considered delivered when your mail server receives a “250 OK” SMTP response at the end of an SMTP transmission.

-A server response “250 OK” indicates that the SMTP communication was successful and it’s issued in response to every accepted command (likely 4 to 6 times per message).
-For more information about SMTP Response Codes, read our latest blog post: 21 SMTP Response Codes That You Need To Know.
+A server response of “250 OK” indicates that the SMTP communication was successful and it’s issued in response to every accepted command — likely 4 to 6 times per message.
+For more information about SMTP Response Codes, check out the list of 21 SMTP Response Codes That You Need To Know.

-That wraps up our blog post on SMTP and email delivery.
+That wraps up our blog post on SMTP email delivery!
+If you have any questions surrounding email delivery/deliverability, contact us online today!